ajojothepineapple/shortestPathGraph/README.md

 Test 6: Testing whether the information for the End Node is correct for one of the Edges.
 If correct will output "Pass", if not will output the what is inserted in that data field for that Edge.

-Test 7: Testing whether the information for the L2D (Distance, which is not used in the project) is correct for one of the Edges.
+Test 7: Testing whether the information for the L2D is correct for one of the Edges.
 If correct will output "Pass", if not will output the what is inserted in that data field for that Edge.

 Test 8: Testing whether the information for the NodeID is correct for one of the Nodes.
-If correct will output "Pass", if not will output the what is inserted in that data field for that Edge.
+If correct will output "Pass", if not will output the what is inserted in that data field for that Node.

 Test 9: Testing whether the information for the x coordinates is correct for one of the Nodes.
-If correct will output "Pass", if not will output the what is inserted in that data field for that Edge.
+If correct will output "Pass", if not will output the what is inserted in that data field for that Node.

 Test 10: Testing whether the information for the y coordinates is correct for one of the Nodes.
-If correct will output "Pass", if not will output the what is inserted in that data field for that Edge.
+If correct will output "Pass", if not will output the what is inserted in that data field for that Node.

 **DFS Traversal** (Uses "data_E_test.txt" and "data_N_test.txt")